torrust/torrust-tracker/README.md

 ### Credits
 This project was a joint effort by [Nautilus Cyberneering GmbH](https://nautilus-cyberneering.de/) and [Dutch Bits](https://dutchbits.nl).
 Also thanks to [Naim A.](https://github.com/naim94a/udpt) and [greatest-ape](https://github.com/greatest-ape/aquatic) for some parts of the code.
+Further added features and functions thanks to [Power2All](https://github.com/power2all).